About

 Jeremiah 6:16

-The finest systematic summaries (“subordinate standards,” we call them) of the Bible’s doctrine we’ve found are the Westminster Confession of Faith with its Larger and Shorter Catechisms.
-Cultural changes occurring over the 375+ years since the Westminster Assembly produced those standards in the 1640s have necessitated new applications of old Biblical truth in these later years.
+The finest systematic summaries of the Bible’s doctrine we have found are the Westminster Confession of Faith with its Larger and Shorter Catechisms.
+Cultural changes occurring over the 375 years since the Westminster Assembly produced those standards in the 1640s have necessitated new applications of old Biblical truth in these later years.
 Therefore, in order to speak relevantly to the needs of our own generation, the Reformed Presbyterian Church of North America has appended to the Westminster Confession of Faith, in parallel columns, our denomination’s own Reformed Presbyterian Testimony.
 Together with the Confession of Faith, it is a faithful expression of our beliefs and practice.
-The Confession and Testimony carefully exposit and apply Biblical doctrine to our situation as a church striving to be faithful to our Lord Jesus Christ in the 21st century.
+The Confession and Testimony carefully explain and apply Biblical doctrine to our situation as a church striving to be faithful to our Lord Jesus Christ in the 21st century.

 1. Do you believe the Scriptures of the Old and New Testaments to be the Word of God, the only infallible rule for faith and life?